thomasWeise/aitoa/book/metaheuristics/common/README.md

 It only matters that these operators can be used to get to new points in the search space (which can be mapped to candidate solutions&nbsp;$\solspel$ via a representation mapping&nbsp;$\repMap$ whose nature is also unimportant for the metaheuristic).
 Indeed, even the nature of the candidate solutions&nbsp;$\solspel\in\solutionSpace$ and the solution space&nbsp;$\solutionSpace$ play no big role for black-box optimization methods, as they only work on and explore the search space&nbsp;$\searchSpace$.
 The solution space is relevant for the human operator using the algorithm only, the search space is what the algorithm works on.
+Thus, a black-box metaheuristic is a general algorithm into which we can plug search operators, representations, and objective functions as needed by a specific application, as illustrated in [@fig:black_box_metaheuristic].
 Black-box optimization is the highest level of abstraction on which we can work when trying to solve complex problems.

 ### Putting it Together: A simple API